 Refinement: The term "failure" above means "circumstances".
-The TOE prevents failures
+The TOE prevents failures specified below.

-The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as specified below.
+82 The TOE shall meet the requirement "Failure with preservation of secure state (FPT_FLS.1)" as occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.